MMoneer/Image-Captioning-Extension-for-LM-Studio/README.md

 # Image-Captioning-Extension-for-LM-Studio
 This is a Fork from https://github.com/lachhabw/Image-Captioning-Extension-for-LM-Studio
-This fork was created as an underdeveloped and Tested version, for the last releases check the original Repo
+This fork was created as an under-development and testing version, for the last releases check the original Repo
 # New Feature added :
 - Improved GUI
 - Server Status: LMStudio server status Connected, Not connected